-You can get help with getting transportation, setting up medical and dental appointments, finding a physician or a dentist, and answering questions about MaineCare benefits by calling MaineCare Member Services at 1-800-977-6740.
+You can get help with arranging transportation, setting up medical and dental appointments, finding a physician or a dentist, and answering questions about MaineCare benefits by calling MaineCare Member Services at 1-800-977-6740.
 Ask your caseworker for help.

 Your local family planning clinic can help you get answers about your sexual health, birth control, pregnancy, and sexually transmitted diseases.
 You do not need parental or DHHS permission to receive services, information, or condoms from family planning clinics.
 Your records will be confidential.
 However, if you are facing a life-threatening situation or are in physical or emotional danger from abuse, the staff will need to share your information to make sure you are safe.
-For a clinic listing, call 207-622-7524.
+For a clinic listing, call 207-622-7524 or visit https://mainefamilyplanning.org/for-patients/find-a-clinic/.

 Health Records: You may get a copy of your immunization (shots) record from your doctor or caseworker.
-All schools, even colleges, require you to have this and you should keep track of when you need to schedule your next shots.
+All schools, even colleges, require you to have this and you should keep track of when you need to schedule your next set of shots.